 The spider hides all the rituals.
 Do not reveal them.
 None need comprehend the enlightening truth.

 Defeating the Celestial Emissary in the garden awards the highest quality Communion rune we can acquire outside the Chalice Dungeons, implying that the emissary and its ilk were high-ranking clerics.
 As added evidence, we can find two more of these bloatheads just outside the lift to the Altar of Despair.
-Unlike the experiments in the Forbidden Woods, these kin aren’t in possession of blue elixers, or any items for that matter.
+Unlike the Forbidden Woods experiments, these kin aren’t in possession of blue elixers, or any items for that matter.
 This implies the kin to not be products of experiments who needed to be put under anesthesia.
 But who would consciously choose to be subjected to such a transformation?
 The experimenters, of course.
 Choir members are the only ones with access to the garden and the cathedral’s balcony.
 They are the only ranking clergy who actively seek metamorphosis.
 They are therefore the ones being made conduits to make contact, with the help of the Astral Clocktower.
 The two located away from the garden indicate that more were on the way to be planted, but the mass transformations appear to have quickly gotten out of hand.

 The Orphanage is filled with nothing but corpses, brainsuckers, and scourge beasts.
-The latter are unique in that they possess glowing blue eyes, notably strong resistance to physical and blunt attacks, and incredibly weak resistance to thrust attacks; the same qualities as kin.
+The latter are unique in that they possess glowing blue eyes, no bandages, notably strong resistance to physical and blunt attacks, and incredibly weak resistance to thrust attacks; the same qualities as kin.
 From this, we can infer that some of the Choir had an incredibly negative reaction to the blood rituals, degenerating into beasts even while gaining some ascendant qualities — cut content reaffirms the possibility, with plans for a Great One beast named “Silver Beast, Fauna” (銀の獣 ファウナ) who Loran’s silver beasts would be kin to.
 To a lesser extreme are those whose heads didn’t become bloated with brain fluid but instead starved for it.
 The rest who hadn’t yet transformed were attacked by these monsters, one brainsucker chowing on its dead victim as soon as we enter.
 The madman’s knowledge and frenzied coldblood retained by other bodies betrays their mental fortitude as such horrors ran rampant.

 A myriad of “star children” (星の子ら) wriggle all over the Upper Ward outside the Orphanage.
 Most of these tiny kin slither as close as they can to the cathedral from their location, reaching onto the railings or clasping their tentacles together in apparent prayer.
 In that cathedral, another faces the lift to the Altar of Despair.
 And down it, a few others watch Ebrietas from afar.
 These kin too are undoubtedly the Choir.
 The frenzy their touch inflicts and madman’s knowledge their minds possess lays fault for their diminutive form on overloading on arcane wisdom.
 And from their behavior, we can infer that they are petitioning their god on Earth for an intervention.
 Their last-ditch efforts evidently had less than desired results.
 But this goddess is currently grieving over her now dead friend at the altar and will not pay them any mind.
 So, helpless, they simply wait and pray.